Al-Mutawakkil Isma'il

 Al-Mutawakkil Isma'il (c.
 1610 – 15 August 1676) was an Imam of Yemen who ruled the country from 1644 until 1676.
 He was a son of Al-Mansur al-Qasim.
 His rule saw the biggest territorial expansion of the Zaidiyyah imamate in Greater Yemen.

+Biography

-Early reign
+Early reign and policies

 Al-Mutawakkil Isma'il was the son of the founder of the Qasimid imamate, al-Mansur al-Qasim.
 In 1644 his elder brother al-Mu'ayyad Muhammad died.
 With his death, fraternal strife broke out, as several brothers competed for the imamate.
 In the end, the other brothers submitted to Isma'il.
 In Zaidi sources, his reign is portrayed in exceedingly positive terms.
 Yemen was restored to prosperity as the farmers enjoyed excellent harvests.
 His rule was considered just and incorruptible.
 Nevertheless, in 1648 a dispute arose between the imam and the various ulema over taxation policy.
 As Ismail managed to uphold public order in the deeply localized and factionalized Yemeni society, merchants ventured to visit Yemen from other countries.
 The coffee trade that went through Mocha had been going on for some time and gave the imam's government increased revenues.